IBS, colitis, SIBO, and Crohn’s disease are all distinct conditions with overlapping symptoms.

 Liver-supportive herbs: Liver inflammation often accompanies gut disorders.
 Herbs that support your liver function may help ease the inflammation of this organ.
 Examples of such herbs are milk thistle and parsley.

-BioActive Carbons: These plant-based fulvic and humic acid extractshelp sponge up toxins.
-BioActive Carbon also contains everything a cell needs for optimal function.
+Bioactive carbons: These plant-based fulvic and humic acid extractshelp sponge up toxins.
+Bioactive carbon also contains everything a cell needs for optimal function.
 It hauls out the garbage and gives you the necessary materials to restore and rebuild your gut.
-(67)

 2. Treat parasites and other chronic infections

 As mentioned above, parasites and candida overgrowth sometimes are at the root of gut conditions.
 In fact, sometimes gut issues are misdiagnosed as IBD when they’re really parasite infections.

 You can fight back against parasites with immune-supportive blends of herbs.
 Examples are holy basil, triphala, and clove extract.
 Herbal formulations in both tinctures andcapsules are available.
 (68, 69, 70)